BornToBeRoot/NETworkManager/docs/Documentation/01_Application/02_NetworkInterface.md

 ### Obtain an IP address automatically

-Obtain an IP address automatically from a DHCP server.
+Obtain an IP address automatically from a DHCP server for the selected network adapter.

 **Type:** `Boolean`